2tanayk/2tanayk/README.md

 <!--
 **2tanayk/2tanayk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
- - 🔭 I’m currently working on [KBlock](https://github.com/2tanayk/KBlock)
+ - 🔭 I’m currently working on [TSEC App](https://github.com/TSEC-MAD-Club/Mobile-App)
  - 🌱 I’m currently learning Flutter,Kotlin and Django
  - 👯 I’m looking to collaborate on any exciting & innovative projects
  - 🤔 I’m looking for help with learning DS/Algorithms